zardini123/Xen-MIDI-Retuner/README.md

 Thankfully, practically all synthesizers and DAWs follow the Musical Instrument Digital Interface (MIDI) standard.
 Xen MIDI Retuner uses this standard to its advantage, retuning midi notes using pitch-bend messages to achieve the frequencies defined by tuning/scale files (explained in more detail in section **How?
 (Usage)**).
 If a synthesizer/DAW can take in note and pitch-bend MIDI messages, with Xen MIDI Retuner, by proxy, the synthesizer/DAW now supports tuning/scale files.

 Xen MIDI Retuner additionally functions as a novel way for musicians to begin easily experimenting with the complex intervals of microtonal and xenharmonic music.
 Synthesizers with tuning/scale file support maps each MIDI note (each keyboard key) directly to scale note.
 Therefore, if one is using an octave scale with only 7 notes in it (i.e. 7 EDO), playing a tritone (A + D#) on one's keyboard results in hearing an octave.
 Pianists who have practiced for years associating the feeling playing an octave on a keyboard with hearing an octave would have to re-learn their association for specific scales.
 Xen MIDI Retuner removes this barrier of entry by mapping the frequencies of imported scales to the physical layout of the MIDI controller.
 In other words, Xen MIDI Retuner will "snap" incoming notes to the closest scale frequency, and outputs that frequency using the combination of new MIDI notes plus pitch-bend.
 Therefore, playing an octave results in hearing the closest interval to an octave of the imported scale.

+## Setup

+Download the tuning host ["MTS-ESP Mini" by ODDSound](https://oddsound.com/mtsespmini.php) to be able to load scale files into Xen MIDI Retuner.
+This is required currently as Xen MIDI Retuner currently only supports the MTS-ESP tuning API for acquiring tuning information.
+You do not need MTS-ESP Mini if you already have a MTS-ESP host installed.

+You can quickly start experimenting with different scales by downloading Sevish's Tuning Packs ([page link](https://sevish.com/music-resources/), [direct download](https://sevish.com/musicmakingstuff/sevish-tunings-pack-v1.1.zip)), or creating your own tuning files online with [Sevish's Workshop](https://sevish.com/scaleworkshop/).
+These tuning files can be loaded into Xen MIDI Retuner via the tuning host MTS-ESP Mini as mentioned above.

 ## How?
 (Usage)